Codecademy/docs/content/swift/concepts/sets/terms/union/union.md

 ---
 Title: '.union()'
-Description: 'Returns a new set by taking all the values from two sets and combining them.'
+Description: 'Returns a new set containing all elements of one set combined with the elements of a given set.'
 Subjects:
   - 'Mobile Development'
   - 'Computer Science'